Search results for

 Edgar Cervantes / Android Authority

-Apple fans love their operating system’s simplicity, and it is arguably one of the things iOS does better than Android.
+Apple fans love the simplicity of their operating system, and it is arguably one of the things iOS does better than Android.
 There isn’t much to iOS, and that’s part of the allure.
 Many iPhone lovers don’t want a phone to mess around with and customize.
 They want a device that works well, is easy to use, and can take them to their content with the least amount of effort.
 This is what the “it just works” saying is all about.

 The user experience for iOS is intuitive enough to have almost no learning curve.
 I have seen kids who have never used a smartphone figure out the basics in 10 minutes.
 Some of these kids learn how to use an iPhone before they learn to read!
 Similarly, if you already own an iOS device, you can switch to any other and immediately know exactly how it works.